Don't Get Stuck at the Bolivian Border Without These Documents (If you're American)

-Self-explanatory.
-Except if you don't have the proper paperwork you pay $135 (visa application).
-Note that although U.S. currency is accepted, no one in Bolivia accepts dollars that are ripped or wrinkled.
+Note that if traveling across the border like I did, although U.S. currency is accepted, no one in Bolivia accepts dollars that are ripped or wrinkled.
 Apparently the bank gives them a low exchange rate if they are not crisp, new bills.

 Three pages of visa/customs paperwork

-When I was at the immigration office I didn't see the forms laying out so they're either behind the desk and you can get them after paying the higher fee, or you need to stop by a tour company office to get it beforehand.
-I took the Bolivia Hop bus and they supplied it for me.
+When I was at the immigration office at the Bolivia border I didn't see the forms laying out so they're either behind the desk and you can get them after paying the higher fee, or you need to stop by a tour company office to get it beforehand.
+I took the Bolivia Hop bus and they supplied it for me while in Peru